QianRuan/histruct/README.md

 #### NOTE: Data preprocessing would take some time.
 It is recommended to use the preprocessed data if you experiment with CNN/DailyMail, PubMed or arXiv. (see links in Downloads).

 - obtain HiStruct information
-- obatin gold labels for extractive summarization
+- obatin gold labels for extractive summarization (ORACLE)
 - tokenize texts with the corresponding tokenizer

 #CNN/DailyMail